azr4e1/appunti/README.md

 # Pager

-The pager is activated with the command `notepy browse`.
+The pager is activated with the command `appunti browse`.
 This is an easy way to scroll through your notes and follow links as you read.

 ## Keybindings